If you haven’t set up your developer environment, please do so before continuing with this section.

 .
 You can also use the name GH-$NUMBER_$DESCRIPTION

-for tickets come from GitHub Issues in the server repo.
+for tickets come from GitHub Issues.

 Make the code changes required to complete your ticket, making sure to write or modify unit tests where appropriate.
 Use make test